-During the course of the 19th century Victorian era ale glasses grew steadily taller than their Georgian predecessors as strong ale became less fashionable and costly and new beer styles were intended to be consumed in greater volume.
+During the course of the 19th century Victorian era ale glasses grew steadily taller than their Georgian predecessors as strong ale became less fashionable, and costlier newly-formulated styles of ale and beer were introduced, with the intention being that they could be consumed in greater volume than their more robust predecessors.
 Having been a relatively slow process over the first half of the century, this progression (or regression, some might say) gathered pace after 1880 following the abolition of the Malt Tax and its replacement by a system whereby the tax levied on a particular beer was in proportion to the original gravity of the wort - the alcohol content of the finished product, to all intents and purposes.
 The dark, brooding, malevolent ales of previous years become lighter in colour and altogether more refined, to the point where appearance itself became a marketable commodity.